jeffknupp/sandman/README.md

 ### Quickstart

+You'll need to `pip install Flask-SQLAlchemy`.
+OK, that takes care of the requirements...

-You'll need to create one file with the following contents (which I call `runserver.py`):
+Now you'll need to create one file with the following contents (which I call `runserver.py`):

 ```python
 from sandman.model import register, Model